+\citet{razeghi2022impact} find that pre-training term frequencies can somewhat explain the success of few-shot methods.
+In line with their work, our experiments on \sports also show that \direct prompting method is most suited for easy questions (involving personalities and activities found on the web).
+Finally, \citet{xie2021explanation} show that in-context learning enables a large model to infer a \textit{shared concept} between the examples, possibly leading to better task understanding.
+Our studies on the role of prompt, especially examples where wrong examples lead to better output (\eg for \sorting), add more empirical evidence to this finding.
+Further, we show that a symbiotic relationship between text and patterns allows a more efficient inference of task instruction.

-\niparagraph{Least to most prompting.} \cite{zhou2022least} help the model in generating chain of thought by first asking the model to generate the sub-questions for the given problem.
-Next, the model is asked to answer the sub-questions, and finally, the sub-questions along with sub-answers are combined to generate the final result.
+\niparagraph{Least to most prompting.} \cite{zhou2022least} help the model generate a chain of thought by first asking the model to generate the sub-questions for the given problem.
+Next, the model is asked to answer the sub-questions, and finally, the sub-questions, along with sub-answers, are combined to generate the final result.
 This work is closely related to~\citet{kojima2022large}, the latter distinguished by generating the rationale from a large language model directly.
 We posit that \citet{zhou2022least} derives its key strengths from its ability to generate useful sub-steps.
-This resonates with our finding that key contribution of CoT is extraction of meaningful sub-steps.
+This resonates with our finding that the key contribution of CoT is the extraction of meaningful sub-steps.

-\niparagraph{Rationale generation as an intermediate step} The idea of generating rationales as an intermediate output for reasoning and structured generation task has shown promising results for fine-tuned models~\citep{ling2017program,sun2019improving,rajani2019explain,shwartz2020unsupervised,madaan2021think,nye2021show,gu2022dream}.
+\niparagraph{Rationale generation as an intermediate step} The idea of generating rationales as an intermediate output for reasoning and structured generation tasks has shown promising results for fine-tuned models~\citep{ling2017program,sun2019improving,rajani2019explain,shwartz2020unsupervised,madaan2021think,nye2021show,gu2022dream}.
 Recently, \citet{wei2022chain} proposed chain-of-thought prompting, which shows that few-shot setups can also be improved by making the model first generate an understanding of the output.

 As a natural extension to \cotp, \citet{wang2022self} seek to improve \cotp using over-generation using \textit{self-consistency}.
 They sample multiple outputs, and take a plurality vote~(\ie most frequently generated answer) to arrive at the final answer.
 This general idea of enforcing the model outputs to be consistent has also been explored for symbolic-commonsense reasoning~\citep{kassner2021beliefbank}.
 The efficacy of this approach is corroborated by~\citet{wang2022rationale}, who report that taking multiple samples helps a model become robust to settings in a few-shot setup.
 Our work looks at understanding the efficacy of \cotp in the standard setup of generating a single output per input.